jupyterhub/jupyterhub/docs/source/troubleshooting.md

 ### What is the default behavior when none of the lists (admin, allowed, allowed groups) are set?

-When nothing is given for these lists, there will be no admins, and all users who can authenticate on the system (i.e. all the unix users on the server with a password) will be allowed to start a server.
-The allowed username set lets you limit this to a particular set of users, and admin_users lets you specify who among them may use the admin interface (not necessary, unless you need to do things like inspect other users' servers, or modify the user list at runtime).
+When nothing is given for these lists, there will be no admins, and all users who can authenticate on the system (i.e. all the Unix users on the server with a password) will be allowed to start a server.
+The allowed username set lets you limit this to a particular set of users, and admin_users lets you specify who among them may use the admin interface (not necessary, unless you need to do things like inspect other users' servers or modify the user list at runtime).

 ### JupyterHub Docker container not accessible at localhost

 Even though the command to start your Docker container exposes port 8000 (`docker run -p 8000:8000 -d --name jupyterhub jupyterhub/jupyterhub jupyterhub`), it is possible that the IP address itself is not accessible/visible.
-As a result when you try http://localhost:8000 in your browser, you are unable to connect even though the container is running properly.
+As a result, when you try http://localhost:8000 in your browser, you are unable to connect even though the container is running properly.
 One workaround is to explicitly tell Jupyterhub to start at `0.0.0.0` which is visible to everyone.
 Try this
 command:
 `docker run -p 8000:8000 -d --name jupyterhub jupyterhub/jupyterhub jupyterhub --ip 0.0.0.0 --port 8000`

-### How can I kill ports from JupyterHub managed services that have been orphaned?
+### How can I kill ports from JupyterHub-managed services that have been orphaned?

 I started JupyterHub + nbgrader on the same host without containers.
 When I try to restart JupyterHub + nbgrader with this configuration, errors appear that the service accounts cannot start because the ports are being used.